Bangor, California

 Bangor is a census-designated place in Butte County, California, about 1.5 mi from the Yuba County line.
 The U.S. Geological Survey (USGS) feature ID for the community is 218644, and for the census place is 2612459; and the elevation is given as 761 ft above mean sea level (AMSL).
 The community is in a shallow valley with surrounding hills in the 800–950 foot range.
-The population was 646 at the 2010 census.
+The population was 695 at the 2020 census.

 Bangor was founded as a mining boom-town in 1855 and named by the Lumbert Brothers, early settlers and storekeepers, for their home-town of Bangor, Maine.
 The first post office was established in 1857.

 Latitude and longitude for the community are given as 39°23′19″N 121°24′19″W and the community is located at a cross roads.
 Oroville-Bangor Highway becomes Los Verjeles Road south of town, these roads running roughly north–south.
 LaPorte Road runs somewhat east–west through the community.
 There are two restaurants listed in the telephone directory.
 Bangor is in area code 530 and has a ZIP Code of 95914.
 Driving east on LaPorte Road into the mountains eventually leads to Camp Eighteen.

 Demographics

+Bangor first appeared as a census designated place in the 2010 U.S. census.

-The 2010 United States Census reported that Bangor had a population of 646.
+The 2020 United States census reported that Bangor had a population of 695.
 The population density was 51.8 PD/sqmi.
-The racial makeup of Bangor was 543 (84.1%) White, 5 (0.8%) African American, 17 (2.6%) Native American, 4 (0.6%) Asian, 1 (0.2%) Pacific Islander, 18 (2.8%) from other races, and 58 (9.0%) from two or more races.
-Hispanic or Latino of any race were 47 persons (7.3%).
+The racial makeup of Bangor was 77.6% White, 1.2% African American, 1.6% Native American, 4.2% Asian, 0.1% Pacific Islander, 3.6% from other races, and 11.8% from two or more races.
+Hispanic or Latino of any race were 11.8% of the population.

-The Census reported that 646 people (100% of the population) lived in households, 0 (0%) lived in non-institutionalized group quarters, and 0 (0%) were institutionalized.
+The census reported that 97.7% of the population lived in households, 2.3% lived in non-institutionalized group quarters, and no one was institutionalized.

-There were 234 households, out of which 73 (31.2%) had children under the age of 18 living in them, 136 (58.1%) were opposite-sex married couples living together, 24 (10.3%) had a female householder with no husband present, 16 (6.8%) had a male householder with no wife present.
-There were 10 (4.3%) unmarried opposite-sex partnerships, and 4 (1.7%) same-sex married couples or partnerships.
-50 households (21.4%) were made up of individuals, and 17 (7.3%) had someone living alone who was 65 years of age or older.
-The average household size was 2.76.
-There were 176 families (75.2% of all households); the average family size was 3.14.
+There were 225 households, out of which 23.6% included children under the age of 18, 48.4% were married-couple households, 8.4% were cohabiting couple households, 21.3% had a female householder with no partner present, and 21.8% had a male householder with no partner present.
+22.7% of households were one person, and 11.6% were one person aged 65 or older.
+The average household size was 3.02.
+There were 155 families (68.9% of all households).